-The requester appealed the decision of the Board to extend the statutory thirty day time limit.
-Mediation was not successful and notice that an inquiry was being conducted to review the decision of the Board was sent to the Board and the appellant.
+Notice that an inquiry was being conducted to review the decision of the Tribunal was sent to the Tribunal and the appellant.
 Representations were received from both parties.

-The Board received the request on February 9, 1994.
-Pursuant to section 26 of the Act, unless a time extension is invoked, the Board is required to issue its decision letter by March 11, 1994.
-On March 25, 1994 the Board extended the response date by an additional 90 days to June 23, 1994, for a total extension of 104 days.
+The Tribunal received the request on February 9, 1994.
+Pursuant to section 26 of the Act, unless a time extension is invoked, the Tribunal is required to issue its decision letter by March 11, 1994.
+On March 25, 1994 the Tribunal extended the response date by an additional 90 days to June 23, 1994, for a total extension of 104 days.

-The sole issue in this appeal is whether the extension of time claimed by the Board, under section 27(1)(a), to respond to the request, is reasonable in the circumstances of this appeal.
-The Board has made no representations regarding its need for outside consultation and, therefore, I will not consider the application of section 27(1)(b) of the Act.
+The sole issue in this appeal is whether the extension of time claimed by the Tribunal, under section 27(1), to respond to the request, is reasonable in the circumstances of this appeal.
+The Tribunal has made no representations regarding its need for outside consultation and, therefore, I will not consider the application of section 27(1)(b) of the Act.